kommander/aden/docs/introduction.md

 );
 ```

 All quotes are now produced by our first API endpoint.

-In our `quotemachine/index.js` we use the _fetch_ API, which is not available in older browser versions.
-I can help you here as well.
-I have Babel on board and come with ES6 support out of the box.
-If you want to target a specific browser range, have a look at the _babel-preset-env_, which I have on-board by default.
-To learn more about babel and how to control it with a `.babelrc` file, have a look _here_.
+You might have noticed, we are using ES6 syntax, like _arrow functions_.
+This works out of the box, as I have Babel with an `es2015` and `env` preset on-board.
+You can adjust Babel by creating a `.babelrc` file in your _root folder_.

 **TL;DR**
 ```